Arpit-Yadav-Dev/weather-app/README.md

 - **Offline Detection**: Automatically detects when there is no internet connection and displays a message to inform the user.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Temperature Unit Toggle**: Switch between Celsius and Fahrenheit.
+- **City Search**:Allows searching for weather in select cities.
+- **Local Storage**: Saves the last searched city for quick access later.

 ## Technologies Used